xlab-si/e2ee-server/chef/README.md

 ```bash
 $ librarian-chef install
 ```
-Which will fetch dependencies and download them to the cookbooks/ folder.
+which will fetch dependencies and download them to the cookbooks/ folder.
 This command should also be run if you apply any changes to recipes in site-cookbooks/ folder.

 To start chef-solo provisioner with vagrant, run
 ```bash